-I am writing to express my grave concerns with the stock-option expensing requirements described in Proposed Statement of Financial Accounting Standards, Share-Based Payment, an amendment of FASB Statements No. 123 and 95 (the Exposure Draft).
-Without question, this proposal, if implemented, will have a negative impact on the future of the biotechnology industry in the United States and the ability of my company, Merrimack Pharmaceuticals, Inc., to attract future capital and provide accurate and meaningful financial information to my shareholders.
-I urge you to delay implementation of these requirements and to consider alternatives that would require enhanced disclosure of employee stock options and their dilutive effects on the price of shares.
+I am writing to express Intronn's concerns with the stock-option expensing requirements described in Proposed Statement of Financial Accounting Standards, Share-Based Payment, an amendment of FASB Statements No. 123 and 95 (the Exposure Draft).
+If this proposal is implemented, it will have a negative impact on the future of the biotechnology industry in the United States.
+It will also adversely affect Intronn's ability to attract future capital and provide accurate and meaningful financial information to my shareholders.
+I strongly urge you to delay implementation of these requirements and to consider alternatives that would require enhanced disclosure of employee stock options and their dilutive effects on the price of shares.

-Over the past decade, biotechnology has fast become a global industry.
-What's more, the U.S. biotech industry has become the standard other countries aspire to in developing robust, entrepreneurial biotech communities.
-The vast majority of companies that comprise this community in the U.S. do not yet have products in the marketplace.
-Instead they are engaged in a 10-12 year effort to get their first product approved.
+Biotechnology is now a truly global industry.
+We are proud that the U.S. biotech industry has become the standard other countries aspire to in developing vigorous, entrepreneurial biotech communities.
+The vast majority of companies, including Intronn, that comprise this community in the U.S. do not yet have products in the marketplace.
+Rather, they are engaged in a 10-12 year effort to get their first product approved.
 During this period, they use stock options to leverage tight payroll budgets and attract the world's best and brightest scientists and technicians and to retain them through the product development cycle.
 By targeting stock options as an expense, however, the most talented scientists and researchers are much more likely to depart the U.S. for other nations.
 We must maintain our competitive edge in attracting the world's top scientists.